About the Education as Self-Fashioning Program

 Intrigued by ESF?

-ESF is one of the four options for completing the COLLEGE requirement in your first year.
+ESF is one of the four options for the COLLEGE requirement in your first year.
 ESF offers multiple thematic courses, all in autumn quarter.
 Students who take ESF commit to a double 7-unit course that integrates the COLLEGE requirement and the first-year Writing and Rhetoric requirement into a coherent whole, meeting with faculty in a seminar once each week, working with PWR instructors in writing section twice a week, and attending a weekly plenary lecture with all ESF students on Fridays.

 Considering Teaching in ESF?